laravel/docs/authentication.md

 <a name="adding-custom-authentication-drivers"></a>
 ## Adding Custom Authentication Drivers

-Authentication may be extended the same way as the cache and session facilities.
-Again, we will use the `extend` method used to extend other parts of the framework.
+If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication driver.
+We will use the `extend` method on the `Auth` facade to define a custom driver.
 You should place this call to `extend` within a [service provider](/docs/{{version}}/providers):

     <?php namespace App\Providers;